 Lundin Energy aims to offer all employees compensation packages that are competitive and in line with market conditions.
-These packages are designed to ensure that the Group can recruit, motivate and retain highly skilled individuals and reward performance that enhances shareholder value.
+These packages are designed to ensure that the Group can recruit, motivate and retain highly skilled individuals and reward performance that enhances long-term sustainable shareholder value.

 The Group's compensation packages consist of four elements, being (i) base salary; (ii) annual variable remuneration; (iii) long-term incentive plan (LTIP); and (iv) other benefits.
 As part of the yearly assessment process, a performance management process has been established to align individual and team performance to the strategic and operational goals and objectives of the overall business.
-Individual performance measures are formally agreed and key elements of variable remuneration are clearly linked to the achievement of such stated and agreed performance measures.
+Individual performance measures are